Search APTA Policies

 Core Values for the Physical Therapist and Physical Therapist Assistant

-House position: Outlines how the core values guide the behavior of physical therapists and physical therapist assistants to provide the highest quality of physical therapy services.
+House position: Outlines core values that guide the behavior of PTs and PTAs to provide the highest quality of physical therapy services.

 Legal and Ethical Expectations for Clinical Education